remotephone/blog.rmtph.one/_posts/2018-01-18-Proxmox_Lab_on_a_Slightly_Larger_Budget.md

 ### Networking - DD-WRT

 I use dd-wrt for my home router OS.
 It makes a lot of what I'm doing easier, but updated support for hardware varies.
 The main www.dd-wrt.com is the place to go for most questions, but the resources at [my open router](https://www.myopenrouter.com/) are excellent.
 If you don't already have a router that supports dd-wrt, I strongly recommend you pick one based on what someone at my open router supports.
 Install it using their guides.
+For updates, go to the [dd-wrt beta download site](https://download1.dd-wrt.com/dd-wrtv2/downloads/betas) and avoid what's on the [router database](https://www.dd-wrt.com/site/support/router-database), beta has better bug fixes and support.

 Judge me if you must, but I wanted this easy to interact with from my home network, so I dumped both my home network and lab into the same subnet.
 I'll break it off one day, but that's the subject of another post.